Immunization Materials and Resources (Updated for 2021-22)

-The U.S. Environmental Protection Agency has created a COVID-19 website, which includes a list of disinfectants approved to reduce the spread of COVID-19.
-The Centers for Disease Control (CDC) frequently update its guidance on cleaning as well.
+The U.S. Environmental Protection Agency has created a COVID-19 website, which includes a list of disinfectants (from List N) approved to reduce the spread of COVID-19.
+The Centers for Disease Control (CDC) frequently update its guidance on cleaning and also provides general guidance for schools for the prevention of infectious disease transmission.
+Please note that some procedures recommended by the CDC involve methods or products that do not meet the California Healthy Schools Act.

 Included here is a flowchart (Page 2) from the Healthy Schools Act that can assist in determining which products to use.
 If the product is a disinfectant, it is exempt from the notification, posting, reporting and Integrated Pest Management requirements, but the training requirements are still in effect.